HaohanTsao/CIFAR-challenge-with-PyTorch/README.md

 ```
 python train.py --model RseNet18 --lr 0.001 --epochs 30
 ```
 You can modify the parameters.
-The models provided include ['ResNet18', 'ResNet50', 'EfficientNetB0'] for now.
+The models provided include 'ResNet18', 'ResNet50', 'EfficientNetB0' for now.
 After the training, the test result will be showed automatically, and your model will also be saved in your directory.

+## Notebook
+you can checkout the [main.ipynb](https://github.com/HaohanTsao/CIFAR10-with-PyTorch/blob/main/main.ipynb) to see the inital visualized training process.